dan-israeli/NLP-Course-Project/README.md

 ### Primary Research - Recreating the proba2go Files

-The new proba2go files that were created for our experiments, and are required in order to run the code, are as follows:
+The new proba2go files that were created for our experiments, and are required to run the code, are as follows:

 - positive_proba2go.txt
 - negative_proba2go.txt